wkhere/stackless/Doc/library/functions.rst

    Open a file.
 If the file cannot be opened, :exc:`IOError` is raised.

-   *file* is either a string giving the name (and the path if the file isn't in the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
+   *file* is either a string or bytes object giving the name (and the path if the file isn't in the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
 (If a file descriptor is given, it is closed when the returned I/O object is closed, unless *closefd* is set to ``False``.)

    *mode* is an optional string that specifies the mode in which the file is opened.
 It defaults to ``'r'`` which means open for reading in text mode.